bitsgalore/bitsgalore.github.io/_posts/2023-02-20-moving-my-internet-domains.md

 ## Conclusion

 The main thing I learnt about this domain move, is the importance of researching registrars' terms and conditions for domains that have been paid for several years in advance.
-I was surprised at how different registrars handle this in massively different ways.
+I was surprised at how different registrars handle this in unexpectedly different ways.
 The somewhat nebulous situation around transfer-out fees was another surprise, and it's good to know one's rights here.
-In the end, my online research in both areas saved me a total of around € 150, which is quite substantial!
+In the end, I estimate my online research in both areas saved me a total of around €150, which is quite substantial!

 This exercise also made me more aware of the importance of selecting a registrar that keeps up with modern Internet standards, by using name servers with IPv6 web addresses, and offering signed domain names (DNSSEC).
 Tools like [the one by the Dutch Internet Standards Platform](https://internet.nl/) are hugely helpful for compliance testing against these standards.
 Overall, I'm very happy with the outcome.
 Both my domains are now largely compliant with modern Internet standards, while running at a lower cost compared to my previous registrar.